Rahlfs 1219

-The Washington Manuscript of the Psalms (Washington MS II), designated as Rahlfs 1219 (in the Rahlfs numbering of Septuagint manuscripts), or van Haelst 83 (in the Van Haelst catalogue numbers of Septuagint manuscripts), is a Septuagint manuscript containing the text of Psalm 1:4-146:9a, 149:2b-151:6 in Greek, plus the first 6 verses of the book of Odes, written on parchment.
-Using the study of comparative writing styles (palaeography), is has been dated to have been written sometime in the 5th Century CE.
+Rahlfs 1219 (in the Alfred Rahlfs numbering of Septuagint manuscripts), also known as the Washington Manuscript of the Psalms (Washington MS II) and van Haelst 83 (in the Van Haelst catalogue numbers of Septuagint manuscripts), is a Greek Septuagint manuscript containing the text of Psalm 1:4-146:9a, 149:2b-151:6, plus the first 6 verses of the book of Odes.
+It is made of parchment which has survived in a fragmentary condition.
+Using the study of comparative writing styles (palaeography), it has been assigned to the 5th Century CE.
+At some point before the 10th century CE, the last few pages of the manuscript were replaced with those from another codex.

+The manuscript is one of the six biblical manuscripts purchased by industrialist Charles Lang Freer at the beginning of the 20th century, now housed at the Freer Gallery of Art in the Smithsonian Institution in Washington, D.C.
+It is one of the oldest manuscripts of the Greek Septuagint Psalms held in the United States of America.

 Description

-The manuscript is a codex (precursor to the modern book) made of 107 parchment leaves, badly decayed and worm eaten.
+The manuscript is a codex (precursor to the modern book format) containing the text of Psalm 1:4-151:6 and Odes 1:1-6 (from the Greek Septuagint translation of the Hebrew Bible), made of 107, badly decayed and worm eaten, parchment leaves (a total of 214 pages).
 In his initial description of the manuscript, biblical scholar Henry A. Sanders noted that sometime in the 10th Century CE, some of the final pages of the codex that contained Psalms 142:9-151 were lost.
 Rather than having new pages written, other pages from a slightly less older codex were taken and added to the end, completing the Psalms and adding six verses from the book of Odes (1:1-6a).
 This is apparent due to the different page size, the repetition of Psalm 142:5-8, and the divergent handwriting.
 Sanders indicated the original codex by the Greek letter Λ (Lambda), and the secondary codex as Λ^{a} (Lambda A).

+Λ

+The parchment is a mixture of goat and sheep skin.
+The main text is written in a dark-brown ink, with red ink used for the Psalm titles and numbers, and also for the word διαψαλμα (diapsalma / musical interlude).
+The text is written in one column per page, which originally would've been around 25 x 35 cm, 30 lines per page, with about 25-30 letters per line.
+Due to decay, almost half of each leaf is missing, with some leaves having decay covering them in their entirety, although with letters still visible.
+The text is written in large square uncials, with the Psalm titles usually in a slightly smaller size.
+Each Psalm has its number in the left hand margin in uppercase letters representing numerals, with decorative lines above and below the letter.
+The manuscript covers Psalms 1:4-142:8, with the last pages of the manuscript completely missing.